-IN ADDITION to the first, second, and third place Illinois Traffic Safety Challenge awards an agency can receive, there are several other "special awards" for which they may compete.
-An agency must submit a FULL Challenge application to then be considered for a special award category.
-If your agency wishes to apply for a special award, your application must include a separate section for each special award category that you wish to be considered.
+IN ADDITION to the first, second, and third place Illinois Traffic Safety Challenge awards an agency can receive, there are several other "special awards" for which you may compete.
+An agency must submit a FULL Challenge application to be considered for a special award.
+If your agency wishes to apply for a special award, your application must include a separate section for each special award category you wish to be considered for.